Hauffe/SanGiorgioApiApplication/README.md

 # Final considerations

-This is the base structure to handle SQNS processing, having both reading and sending methods to a queue using RabbitMQ.
+This is the base structure to handle MQS processing, having both reading and sending methods to a queue using RabbitMQ.